nhucdang/DS288/index.md

 ## Week 9 - 7/26/25

 -

 ## Week 8 - 7/19/25

--Review consideration of adding exogenou
--
+-researched on FB prophet and replace with a pure ML forecasting -review consideration of adding external media campaign

 ## Week 7 - 7/12/25